Overcoming Insecurity Through Emotional Permanence

 The Role of Self-Care Practices

-• Engaging in regular self-reflection: Journaling or meditating can help you understand your feelings and reactions better.
+• Engaging in regular self-reflection: Journaling or meditating can help you become more understanding to your feelings and reactions.

 • Setting boundaries: Knowing your limits and communicating them effectively ensures that your emotional needs are met without overextending yourself.